Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: West One Bathrooms)

-Wet room ideas can work so well in small spaces as they don't break up the room with separate shower trays or full enclosures.
-Light can flow around freely and the eye can move around the room without obstruction.
+Wet room ideas can work very well in small spaces as they don't break up the room with separate shower trays or full enclosures.
+Light can flow freely allowing the eye to move around the room without obstruction.

 (Image credit: James Merrell)